Note: This blog was updated in August 2019 with the latest information about our team and cultural values.

-In the last four years, we have moved offices three times, welcomed hundreds of new partners onto our platform, and celebrated countless milestones in the development of our Collect app and deployments.
-Our team has also grown by leaps and bounds to over 50 members.
-The people who find their way to our team are extraordinarily diverse, yet they’re all motivated by the desire to power incredible impact while learning and growing from the people around them.
+In the last few years, we scaled our products, welcomed hundreds of humans of data to our community, powered data teams around the world, and celebrated countless milestones.
+The people who find their way to our team are extraordinarily diverse, yet they’re all motivated by the desire to power great data teams while learning and growing from the people around them.

 As our team grows, we are constantly re-thinking how to push the ways in which we work together.
 A strong company culture has always been core to us at Atlan.
 We’ve spoken about it widely, and we hold “culture fit” at the core of our hiring process.
 But as we scaled, the term “culture” became more and more ambiguous.
 It became difficult to assess candidates objectively for “culture fit” because every interviewer’s definition of “culture” was different.
 We increasingly saw the need to identify our true cultural values.

 After quite a bit of reading about how companies define their cultural values, we came across this gem of a report from Harvard Business Review.

 Leaders die, products become obsolete, markets change, new technologies emerge, and management fads come and go, but core ideology in a great company endures as a source of guidance and inspiration.Harvard Business Review

 As the report suggests, values can’t be created.
 Instead, we needed to look back on the pivotal moments in our history — the actions that had defined the way we made difficult decisions or chose the way forward.
 We convened our most veteran teammates, and with the help of a “Mars Group” exercise, pulled out six values that we believe have shaped our growth and mission from the very beginning.
 With each value, we asked ourselves: